arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 <p style="text-align: justify;">
-The Nano Matter is a double-sided 18 mm x 45 mm board with a USB-C® port overhanging the top edge and dual castellated/through-hole pins around the two long edges.
-The onboard wireless antenna is located in the center of the bottom edge of the board.
+The Nano Matter is a double-sided 18 mm x 45 mm board with a USB-C® port overhanging the top edge and dual castellated/through-hole pins around the two long edges; the onboard wireless antenna is located in the center of the bottom edge of the board.
 </p>

 ### Board Dimensions